KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-setup/antara-customizations.md

 On each call, the function should retrieve a single value and place it in the '\*value' variable.

-The function receives the following parameters: a string with the json returned by web api, the symbol to retrieve, custom data from the configuration (the custom data might contain hints on how to find the value in the json) and a multiplier used to convert the price value to integer.
+The function receives the following parameters:

+- A string with the json returned by web api
+- The symbol to retrieve
+- Custom data from the configuration
+  - The custom data might contain hints on how to find the value in the json object
+- A multiplier used to convert the price value to integer

-The function should return `1` if success and `0` if it could not extract the value.
+The function should return `1` for the `success` scenario and `0` if the function could not extract the value.

 For an example implementation, see the custom parser lib example in the file named `PricesResultParserSample.cpp` in the directory `src/cc/priceslibs` in the Komodo source code.

-### Initializing the configuration for the Price feed from the source code
+#### Initializing Price Feed Configuration

-The configuration object is `feedconfig` in the file `src/cc/pricesfeeds.cpp`.
-Use an existing config item with `name="basic"` as an example.
+The configuration object is named `feedconfig` and is found in the file `src/cc/pricesfeeds.cpp`.

+Use an existing configuration (config) item with `name="basic"` as an example.

 ## ac_founders